takurot/EmoKeyboard/README.md

 # EmoKeyboard
 This is a EMO keyboard.
-PRESS the button to push repository
+PRESS the button to git push